 In the Dunkirk Mill Centre, which occupies the ground floor of what is now a block of flats, there is a massive working water wheel directly powering a rare piece of historic textile machinery.
-The overshot wheel, twelve feet wide and thirteen feet in diameter, was installed in the mill in 1855 as part of the last major re-building programme carried out during its time as a woollen mill.
+The overshot wheel, twelve feet wide and thirteen feet in diameter, was installed in the mill in 1855 as part of the last major re-building program carried out during its time as a woolen mill.
 The wheel is operated regularly on opening days (subject to water supply), and the sight of the wheel starting to move in a powerful cascade of water is striking.
-There is also a large working model pair of fulling stocks in operation, a display of locally made woollen cloth, a rare, working, mid -19th century teazle raising gig (a teazle being a thistle-like plant, the flowers of which harden into claws, which were used in the machinery for raising the nap of the cloth in order to give it a fuller look and also to ensure greater resitance to water) and an early 19th century mechanical cloth shearing machine known as a cross-cutter.
+There is also a large working model pair of fulling stocks in operation, a display of locally made woolen cloth, a rare, working, mid-19th century teazle raising gig (a teazle being a thistle-like plant, the flowers of which harden into claws, which were used in the machinery for raising the nap of the cloth in order to give it a fuller look and also to ensure greater resistance to water) and an early 19th-century mechanical cloth shearing machine known as a cross-cutter.
 Enthusiastic volunteer guides give a detailed commentary.